vaemc/wheat-esp-tools/README-EN.md

 1. Connect the board to the PC over USB.
 2. Open **Serial port** in the top bar (the COM list refreshes when opened) and pick the target port.
-3. Click **Get device info** to read chip and Flash details via esptool.
+3. Click **Get device info** to read chip and Flash details via espflash.
 4. Changing the port clears cached device info; fetch again as needed.

 ### Information shown

 - Chip model and revision
 - MAC address (click to copy)
-- Flash size, type, Flash ID
+- Flash size
 - PSRAM, crystal frequency, feature summary
 - Security and other details (**More** panel)